 Some emulsifiers have to be combined with another emulsifier; this is because they have more than one component and need to be balanced with another emulsifier.

 For some, you can use two thirds emulsifying wax and one third conditioning emulsifier, for others you can use one emulsifier one thickener.
 So get to know the different types of emulsifiers available and experiment with a few, until you get the desired texture.

 One of the biggest reasons someone is attracted to a product is the smell.

-Thickeners will help to stabilize your lotion and make it a thicker consistency if you plan on making a runny lotion avoid using a thickener.
+Thickeners will help to stabilise your lotion and make it a thicker consistency if you plan on making a runny lotion avoid using a thickener.

 Obviously the amount of water used will determine the thickness of your lotion.

 If you use 80% water expect to be formulating a very thin lotion, use 65% and your into formulating a cream, this doesn’t have to be just water it can be a hydrosol.